vuejs/docs/src/api/reactivity-core.md

   The second argument is an optional options object that can be used to adjust the effect's flush timing or to debug the effect's dependencies.

+  By default, watchers will run just prior to component rendering.
+Setting `flush: 'post'` will defer the watcher until after component rendering.
+See [Callback Flush Timing](/guide/essentials/watchers.html#callback-flush-timing) for more information.
+In rare cases, it might be necessary to trigger a watcher immediately when a reactive dependency changes, e.g. to invalidate a cache.
+This can be achieved using `flush: 'sync'`.
+However, this setting should be used with caution, as it can lead to problems with performance and data consistency if multiple properties are being updated at the same time.

   The return value is a handle function that can be called to stop the effect from running again.

 - **Example**